Bills to slow coal plant closures clear House

 The drag on coal demand has hit Wyoming particularly hard.
 The state relies overwhelmingly on fossil fuel production to fund its budget each year.

-Two bills passed by the House on the 23rd day of Wyoming legislative session in an attempt to slow this trend.
+Two bills passed by the House on the 23rd day of Wyoming legislative session are an attempt to slow this trend.

 If passed into law, House Bill 166 would require utilities to take additional steps before they can receive approval from state regulators to retire aging coal or natural gas plants.